eeue56/derw/README.md

 # Editor language support

-Currently VSCode syntax highlighting is supported by this extenstion: https://github.com/eeue56/derw-syntax.
+Currently VSCode syntax highlighting is supported by this extension: https://github.com/eeue56/derw-syntax.
 It is not on the marketplace because Microsoft account creation was down when I tried.

 Instead, you can do: